AngleProtocol/angle-docs/concepts/other-aspects/README.md

 ---
-description: Learn more about other aspects of the protocol
+description: Learn more about other aspects of the core module
 ---

 # 🔍 Other aspects

-In the following pages, we go into more details about specific aspects of Angle Protocol.
+In the following pages, we go into more details about specific aspects of Angle core module.

 ## Keepers